-Through its wholly owned subsidiaries, the Company has direct-to-retail license agreements with QVC, pursuant to which the Company designs, and QVC sources and sells, various products under the IsaacMizrahiLIVE brand, the Judith Ripka brand, and the H by Halston brand.
-These agreements include, respectively, the IM QVC Agreement, the Ripka QVC Agreement, and the H QVC Agreement (collectively, the "QVC Agreements").
-QVC owns the rights to all designs produced under the QVC Agreements, and the QVC Agreements include the sale of products across various categories through QVC's television media and related internet sites.
+Through its wholly owned subsidiaries, the Company has direct-to-retail license agreements with Qurate Retail Group ("Qurate"), pursuant to which the Company designs, and Qurate sources and sells, various products under the IsaacMizrahiLIVE brand, the Judith Ripka brand, the H by Halston brand, and the Longaberger brand.
+These agreements include, respectively, the IM QVC Agreement, the Ripka QVC Agreement, the H QVC Agreement, and the Longaberger QVC Agreement (collectively, the "QVC Agreements").
+Qurate owns the rights to all designs produced under the QVC Agreements, and the QVC Agreements include the sale of products across various categories through Qurate's television media and related internet sites.

-Pursuant to the agreements, the Company has granted to QVC and its affiliates the exclusive, worldwide right to promote the Company's branded products, and the right to use and publish the related trademarks, service marks, copyrights, designs, logos, and other intellectual property rights owned, used, licensed, and/or developed by the Company, for varying terms as set forth below.
+Pursuant to the agreements, the Company has granted to Qurate and its affiliates the exclusive, worldwide right to promote the Company's branded products, and the right to use and publish the related trademarks, service marks, copyrights, designs, logos, and other intellectual property rights owned, used, licensed, and/or developed by the Company, for varying terms as set forth below.
 The QVC Agreements include automatic renewal periods as detailed below unless terminated by either party.

-Current Term Automatic Xcel Commenced QVC Product Agreement Expiry Renewal Brand with QVC Launch IM QVC Agreement September 30, 2020 one-year period September 2011 2010 Ripka QVC Agreement March 31, 2020 one-year period April 2014 1999 H QVC Agreement December 31, 2022 three-year period January 2015 2015
+Current Term Automatic Xcel Commenced QVC Product Agreement Expiry Renewal Brand with QVC Launch IM QVC Agreement September 30, 2021 one-year period September 2011 2010 Ripka QVC Agreement March 31, 2022 one-year period April 2014 1999 H QVC Agreement December 31, 2022 three-year period January 2015 2015 Longaberger QVC Agreement October 31, 2021 two-year period November 2019 2019